Exercise is vital to the physical development of young children and playing outside gives the benefit of fresh air and more freedom.

 I encourage the children in my care to join in all sorts of different physical activities and provide a range of equipment to make it fun and enjoyable.

-In my garden I have a trampoline1 and slide.
+In my garden I have many large objects to climb and slide on.
 Although this provides the opportunity to develop new physical skills and enjoyment, it can also bring danger.
 I believe that children need to learn about danger and risk taking in a controlled environment.
 To make my garden a safe environment and to reduce the risk of possible accidents, I have put the following procedures in place: